intanhbrh/Fundamentals-of-Digitals-Project/README.md

+Course: LDCW6123 Fundamentals of Digital Competence for Programmers
 # Shopee Group-Buy Price Calculator

 > A small project that explains how small vendors moved from traditional markets to digital storefronts (Shopee case study) and includes an interactive group-buy price calculator.